-First off, let me tell you that I’m not a professional musician or audio engineer.
-It has always been my main hobby and I feel like I have decent understanding of most of the workings.
-These tips on music production are not alpha-omega to everyone and will not work to everyone’s workflow and/or DAW, so don’t look at this as a complete guide to anything, but as something to keep in mind or a pointer for something to research for yourself.
+First off, let me tell you that I’m not a professional musician or an audio engineer.
+Nonetheless, it has always been my main hobby and I feel like I have a decent understanding of the ins and outs of music production.
+These music production tips are not alpha-omega to everyone and will not suit everyone’s workflow (and/or DAW) so don’t look at this as a complete guide to everything, but as something to keep in mind or as a starting point for something to further research by yourself.

 This is important for many reasons.
 If you do this, you can easily pick up an older project and recognize the different elements without having to figure out what you thought back then, and you will navigate your projects more efficiently.

 Music production tips #1 Use color codes for different elements in your mixer and playlist

 E.g. dark blue for drums, light blue for cymbals, green for melodic elements, orange for FX, purple for bass, etc.

 #2 Do the same with midi patterns and sounds (and even automation if your DAW allows it) in the playlist/arrangement view.

 #3 Have different elements placed apart from each other in the playlist

 I use a 2/3-letter prefix for all elements, followed by something that indicates what sound it is (E.g. DR Kick, LD Synth Lead, VOX Lady singing, etc. DR = Drums, LD = Lead, VOX = Vocals).